fahdtaherali-dot/AP-Computer-Science-A/README.md

 ## 📈 Streak & Consistency
 I am committed to a consistent coding habit (keeping my GitHub streak alive! 🔥).
 This repository is updated weekly with new logic and optimizations.

----
-*“Success is the sum of small efforts, repeated day-in and day-out.”*